Kuberwastaken/meow/README.md

 ## MEOW's AI-Optimized Advantages

-MEOW doesn't just store metadata - it embeds AI-specific intelligence that traditional formats can't handle.
+MEOW embeds AI-specific parameters that traditional formats can't (or well, can with a ton of modification can) handle.
 When any image is converted to a .meow, this data is automatically added in the conversion process:

 1. **Pre-computed AI Features**
   *   Optimal preprocessing parameters embedded in the file